luisgbm/lfs-scripts/README.md

 mount /dev/sdb1 /mnt/lfs
 ```

-Include the following command to root's .bashrc:
+Add the following line to root's .bashrc:

 ```
 export LFS=/mnt/lfs
 ```

-Source the file to use the variable:
+Source the file:

 ```
 source .bashrc
 ```

-Download all the packages and extract them to /mnt/lfs/sources.
+Download all the packages and extract them to $LFS/sources.

 ```
 cd $LFS